 • Civil Appeal file 8385/09 – Sajur Local Council. v.
 Sonol Israel Ltd.: The Supreme Court verdict at this case deals in central issues regarding debts assignments.

 The professional team of the firm includes lawyers who are engaged in a variety of legal fields.
 It is noteworthy that many of the firm lawyers have advanced law degrees and some of them even held teaching and research positions at law faculties.

 Adv.
 Zaki Kamal, Owner and Founder

 LL.B., Hebrew University, from 1969.
 In the past fulfilled various public positions such as Manager of Druze Religious Courts and Chairman of the Beit Hagefen Jewish-Arab Center.
-He held senior positions at the Israeli Bar association (IBA), including Vice President, member of the Central Committee and Chairman of the Supreme Court Committee.
+He held senior positions at the Israeli Bar association (IBA), including Vice President, member of the Central Committee, member of the National Council, Chairman of the Supreme Court Committee and Co-Chairman of the Courts Committee.
 Currently, Adv.
-Zaki Kamal is the Chairman of the Board of Trustees and the Executive Committee of the Educational Arab Academic College in Israel, a member of the Board of Trustees of the Netanya Academic College, a member of the National Council of the IBA and Co-Chairman of the Courts Committee of the IBA.
+Zaki Kamal is the Chancellor of the Arab Academic College for Education in Israel – Haifa, a member of the Board of Trustees of the Netanya Academic College.
 In addition, Adv.
 Zaki Kamal has taken part in many professional conferences and public discussions in law and public policy matters.

 Adv.
 Iman Kamal-Khayr

 LL.B., Netanya Academic College and LL.M., Bar Ilan University.
 Member of the IBA since 2000.
 She was a member of the board of directors of governmental corporations.